-It is important to understand what will be possible in terms of practicing, participating, or competing in Waka Ama during this new phase of Level 2.
+It is important to understand what will be possible in terms of practicing, participating, or competing in Waka Ama during level 2.

 Waka Ama activity is as follows: